async-rs/async-std/docs/src/concepts/tasks.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
 ```

-While panicing a spawned tasks will abort:
+While panicing a spawned task will abort:

 ```rust
 task::spawn(async {